About the On-Farm Internet of Things Trial

-Agriculture Victoria is establishing a Catalogue of Apps & Devices.
-Participating farmers will be able to select technologies from this catalogue with a financial contribution from Agriculture Victoria.
+Agriculture Victoria has compiled a Catalogue of Apps & Devices to guide farmers and present a sample of available technology.
+Participating farmers will be able to select technologies provided by suppliers listed in this catalogue with a financial contribution from Agriculture Victoria.

-An Industry Technology Coordinator has been appointed to each trial region.
-The coordinators will recruit farmers to participate in the trial and provide specialised support for farmers to select technology to trial.
+Three Industry Technology Coordinators have been appointed for this trial.
+The coordinators will assist farmers to participate in the trial and can provide specialised support for farmers to select technology to trial, if requested.

 Agriculture Victoria will evaluate the impact that the selected technologies have on farm performance.